mad-lab-fau/mad-gui/docs/customization.rst

 Activity labels
 ***************
-After adding an activity, there will be a pop-up window, which gives you the possiblity to assign one of the following activity types to it.
-Furthermore, you can select those labels, for which you additionally want to provide details in a separate pop-up window.
+After adding an activity, there will be a pop-up window, which gives you the possibility to assign activity types to it.
+In this example, there are up to three levels.
+"Sitting" has only one level.
+"Moving" can be further differentiated into `walk` and `run`, and `walk` can be further differentiated into `slow` and `fast`.
+The number of levels you create is arbitrary.

 .. code-block:: python

-   ACTIVITIES = [
+   ACTIVITIES = {
-       "sitting",
-       "moving"
-   ]
+       "sitting": None,
+       "moving": {"walk": ["slow", "fast"],
+                  "run": None}
+   }

 .. _consts-stride-labels: